tomatyss/runloop/docs/message-protocol.md

 | 44 | `opening_id` | `u64` | Logical opening/workflow identifier |
 | 52 | `msg_id` | `u64` | Monotonic per sender for idempotency |

 Receivers MUST validate `magic`, `header_version`, and `header_len` before processing a frame.
 Frames whose TTL has expired relative to the local clock MUST be dropped, with a drop notice published on `rlp/sys/drops`.
 Duplicate detection is performed on `(trace_id, msg_id)` pairs with an LRU cache per receiver; implementations SHOULD generate monotonically increasing identifiers (e.g., UUIDv7 or time-ordered 64-bit IDs) to keep caches efficient.
+Publishers that time out on back-pressure MUST emit the same drop notice with reason `backpressure_timeout`.

 The flags field reserves space for additional delivery semantics.
 Signatures and compression live in future RMP revisions; receivers MUST reject frames with any unknown/non-zero flags until those capabilities are negotiated.